 Hair loss doesn’t just make a change on your scalp.
-It can impact many different psycho-social aspects of your life.
-Hair loss can also be secondary to a variety of factors.
-It can be the result of hormonal changes, medical conditions, hereditary between generations and medications.
+It can also impact your self-confidence when dealing with others as well as the way you view your appearance (self-image).
+Hair loss can be the result of hormonal changes, medical conditions, hereditary between generations and even the result of taking certain medications.
 Men, women and children can all experience hair loss at some point in their lives.

 When people talk about baldness, they are generally talking about the thinning of hair or excessive hair loss from the scalp.
 Hereditary patterned hair loss in men and women is the most common cause of baldness.
-When it comes to how people cope with their baldness, there are generally four types of reactions:
+When it comes to how people cope with the baldness on their scalp, there are generally four types of reactions:

 - An attempt to cover it up through a combination of hairstyles, hats, makeup, wigs and hair systems

 - Undergoing medical treatment to prevent further hair loss

 - Restore the balding areas through a hair transplant procedure